Museum of Communication (Bern): Information and communications technology

-Paper, photographs & audio-visual media
+Paper, photographs, and audio-visual media

 The paper, photographs & audio-visual media collection includes 500,000 photographs, 5,000 digital and analogue videos and films as well as the audio and graphic design holdings consisting of posters, graphic designs, maps, technical plans and diagrams.
 It mainly comprises the archives of the PTT (today's Swiss Post and Swisscom) and other institutions and of private donations.
 Since the foundation was established, additions to the holdings are strictly limited to objects and works that relate to the museum's core themes.

 The Museum of Communication has a unique picture archive that has continued to grow for more than a century.
-Since the founding of the museum, the “photo library” has included a visual record of the history of Post and PTT.
+Since the founding of the museum, the "photo library" has included a visual record of the history of Post and PTT.
 It also contains individual collections of Swiss institutions and photographers.
 The total photographic heritage of the Museum of Communication comprises approximately 500,000 pictures.
 Some 60,000 of them have already been made accessible on the museum's online database (as of 2021).
 The museum houses and maintains the most important collection of photographic records of the Swiss post and telecommunications service, both past and present.
 The holdings also contain photographic records of national relevance on the history of road and rail traffic, travel and tourism and of Alpine mountaineering.
 More recent collections cover the history of electronic mass media such as radio and television, electronic data processing and personal computing.
 The photographic collection of the Museum of Communication is part of the Swiss collective memory and the country's cultural heritage.
 A comprehensive long-term project launched in 2019 aims to preventively conserve and digitalise the photographic collection, thereby making it accessible to all.